dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS/BlogPosts/UsingEFAndSprocFToAcheiveCQRS_Part4.md

         }
     }

 I'm not going to go into each of the tests I have written (however they are all in the source code on [GitHub](https://github.com/dibley1973/Blogs.UsingEFAndSprocFToAcheiveCQRS)).
 We will only focus on one test that will show off our *Command Stack*.
-We wil create an command for the new order for an existing customer, and two of the products in the database.
+We will create an command for the new order for an existing customer, and two of the products in the database.
 We will use the service to generated a new order Id and then create the *CreateNewOrderForCustomerWithProductsCommand*.
 (IDEA: This command maybe better named as `CreateNewOrderWithProductsForCustomerCommand`?).
 Once the command is created we will use a new `TransactionScope` so we can roll back the transaction and leave the database in the state we found it after each run of the test.
 Once inside the transaction we will use the OrderService to create the order.
 We will then use the OrderReadModel (from the second post in this series) to read the new order details back out so we may check all of the order details are correct once we have rolled back the transaction.

         [TestMethod]
         public void CreateNewOrderForCustomerWithProducts_WhenGivenValidProducts_CreatesAnOrder()